Today I’ll be interviewing successful Australian composer and sound designer Joshua Crispin.

 EPICOMPOSER: Besides composing epic, hybrid orchestral music, one of your big strengths lies in creating powerful trailer sound effects.
 Last year, you created your very own, hugely successful commercial trailer FX sample collection named Scenes From The Multiverse, published by Audio Imperia.
 Please tell us a bit about the development of SFTM and how you managed to create those epic, earth-shaking sounds.

 JC: To any great sound, there is great source material and the unsung heroes of SFTM are two recordists we hired, Daniel Da Silva and Saro Sahihi.
-They contributed some amazing source material including a Sonic Forest, Moog Synths and bashing random objects at a junk yard.
-Processing-wise I used the usual suspects including Waves, Sound Toys, iZotope and Native Instruments plugins to create hundreds of processed sounds, which I then culled back to the best 120+.
+They contributed some amazing source material including a Sonic Forest, Moog Synths, and bashing random objects at a junkyard.
+Processing-wise I used the usual suspects including Waves, Sound Toys, iZotope, and Native Instruments plugins to create hundreds of processed sounds, which I then culled back to the best 120+.

 EPICOMPOSER: Talking about sound design, do you have a go-to workflow when it comes to designing FX?
 Are there certain plugins you find yourself using frequently?

 JC: Like writing a good melody, a good sound starts in your head and is brought to life through the appropriate source material and the right amount of mangling and manipulating.
-I use OTT by Xfer Records on nearly everything, it’s my favourite plugin to smash the living daylights out of things with and give new life.
+I use OTT by Xfer Records on nearly everything, it’s my favorite plugin to smash the living daylights out of things with and give new life.

 (Editor’s note: Xfer’s OTT is a free plugin available at xferrecords.com)

 EPICOMPOSER: Would you open the door to your secret sound design lab a bit and share some of your favorite tricks to achieve an epic, cinematic sound?